Billboards Digital vs Print

 And the rise of digital OOH has allowed marketers to combine OOH with the latest technology for an even better customer experience: mobile.

-Knowing the rise of digital, you may be wondering which is better for your business: traditional print billboards, or the relatively new digital ones?
+Knowing the rise of digital, you may be wondering which is better for your business: traditional print billboards, or the relatively new digital advertising boards?

 The answer?
 It depends.